January 29, 2021

 Refineries and petrochemical plants have always faced competition, but this is increasing, due to the falling oil prices and other industry changes.
 With an abundance of data about their operations, refineries and petrochemical plants can use this information to increase their availability, providing them with an additional competitive advantage.
 We’d like to examine how improved technology like predictive maintenance in a refinery can help refineries and petrochemical plants become cutting edge “plants of tomorrow,” which will positively affect plant availability.

 Maintaining high availability provides plants with a strong competitive lead, but there are many other benefits.
 One of those advantages is improved profitability.
-According to recent research, unplanned downtime costs the industry at least $2 million over the last 3 years.
+According to recent research, unplanned downtime costs companies around $2 million per episode.
+One of those advantages is improved profitability.
 “A manufacturer’s bottom line can include up to 800 hours of downtime which translates into millions of dollars in revenue loss.
 Minimizing downtime in manufacturing is just as pivotal as maximizing quality and output to maintain contribution margins,” according to one source.
 Another reason high availability is so important is that it improves the overall safety of the plant, thus preventing injuries or even death; and when crises are averted, the refinery or plant avoids the ensuing negative publicity.

 Plant fires and explosions can cause major damage, but there are many other failures that can occur during production processes leading to production loss and quality issues.
 For example, bolted joint and seal failure due to excessive vibration or relief valve chattering can lead to mechanical integrity failure.